To learn more about this feature, view the Custom Labor Forecasting Overview training article.

 Once the Labor Matrix is setup and the Sales Forecast is complete, the Labor Forecast is ready to be generated.
 The Hourly Forecasting screen uses the Sales Ticket data from your POS to determine how the Sales Forecast you have created for your Location is likely to be distributed throughout the hours of the day.

 Hourly Forecasting can be customized to further display expected increases in Sales, and therefore, in Labor.
+User-created day parts set on the 'Day Parts' tab of the Labor Matrix will appear on this screen to assist in customizing the forecast.
 Once Approved, a forecast will then be posted to the Schedule to ensure that the correct amount of Employees are working the correct amount of hours allocated for each Job.

 Review the Custom Labor Forecasting Security Roles to ensure that you have the correct access to forecasting Labor for your Location.